-If you have a boundary fence issue or a dispute with your neighbour over criminal damaged caused to your fence or wall then a solicitor can help!
+If you have a boundary fence issue or a dispute with your neighbour over criminal damage caused to your fence or wall then a solicitor can help.

 Although you should always try and reason with your neighbour so you do not have to go down the solicitor route because it can become expensive.

 You should speak with your neighbour and see if you can both calmly come to a conclusion.
 Failing that you have the option of a small claims courts.